Falling leaves in autumn reveal a landscape in which old farms, ghost towns, and other historic sites have been cloaked through summer.

 9 to 11 a.m. / 5.4 miles.

-Hike to the site of the historic Brooklyn mine, one of the lesser-known ghost towns in the New River Gorge National River.
+Hike to the site of the historic Brooklyn mine, one of the lesser-known ghost towns in the New River Gorge National Park and Preserve.
 Meet at the Brooklyn Mine Trailhead near the top of the Cunard River Access Road near Cunard.

 Nuttallburg Headhouse Hike